NovaGameDesign/Digital-Media-GameProject/README.md

 •	Herbert Duarte was the Environment artist responsible for all game backgrounds, foliage, and tile maps.

-•	Crosley Brady did supplementary coding, primarily working on the game start screen and rebinding.
+•	Crosley Brady did additional coding, primarily working on the game start screen and rebinding.